Marrakech Hues to Desert Blues is an exclusive creative and cultural retreat filled with photography and art workshops and moving musical encounters…

 Throughout our two week journey together we’ll weave the creative learning experiences of our photography and art workshops into uniquely personal artworks-while we seek additional inspiration in the colors, culture, and connections we find on our journey from the Marrakech Medina through the Valley of 1,000 Kasbahs, to Ait Ifsoul at the edge of the Sahara desert in Morocco.
 The soulful soundtrack for our time together will be the beat of native African music- Sahara Blues and Gnaoua.

 We’ve taken special care in planning an itinerary that will both serve and inspire you.
-Find out more about your creative photography and art workshops, the instructors who will guide you, and our special music events.
-Then join us here for the ultimate journey of discovery…
+Join us here for the ultimate journey of discovery…

 Marhaban!
 Welcome to Marrakech…

 Plan your arrival to Marrakech for late morning/midday with Airport Transfer to Maison 28.
-We’ll welcome you with Atay (Moroccan Mint Tea) and you own personal pair of Maison 28 house slippers.
-Following lunch at a local restaurant, we’ll take a walk through the nearby souk markets for an introduction and orientation to our neighborhood in the medina.
+We’ll welcome you with Atay (Moroccan Mint Tea) and Moroccan pastries.
+Relax and enjoy a light lunch on our roof terrace.
+Following lunch we’ll take a walk through the nearby souk markets for an introduction and orientation to our neighborhood in the medina.
 Evening brings a beautiful sunset and a “welcome” cocktail party & Moroccan dinner at Maison 28.

 Viewing life through a different lens…

-Marrakech Medina Photography Workshop: “Learn to Look Differently” with Veronique and Marc.
+Marrakech Medina Photography Wander.
 A fascinating and beautiful escape into the ancient world of Marrakech’s alleyways as seen through the lens of your camera.
 You’ll be guided to follow the rhythm of your eyes to explore the Medina and create a series of photographs that you will use later for our “Encaustic Captures” sessions in the desert with Michelle Fletcher.
-Late afternoon visit to the architectural and artisanal beauty of historic Dar el Bacha.
-End the day with a group dinner on the terrace of restaurant Le Foundouk
+End the day with a group dinner on the terrace of a local restaurant to view the sunset.

 Make your on mark on artistic, hand printed papers…

-Hand printed Collage Papers workshop: Spend a day in the Maison 28 studio with Melanie Royals learning how to create custom stamps and printing plates that you can use along with stencils to create uniquely personal collage papers for artwork and decoupage.
+Hand printed Collage Papers workshop: Spend a day in the Hand to Hand studio with Melanie Royals learning how to create custom stamps and printing plates that you can use along with stencils to create uniquely personal collage papers for artwork and decoupage.
 We will utilize some of these papers the following week in our “Desert Collage” session with Lori Gordon.
 Dinner together at La Ferme Medina

 Journey through the Valley of 1,ooo Kasbahs…